Littlehampton RNLI evacuates man in need of medical help

 The crew were tasked by HM Coastguard at 1.13pm to assist the casualty, who was in a fishing boat near Kingmere Rocks, off the coast of Littlehampton, with his son.
 The casualty was diabetic and recovering from a recent heart attack.
 He needed to return to shore urgently to take his medication as he was feeling unwell.

-The casualty boarded Renee Sherman and taken to Littlehampton Harbour where the lifeboat was met by a member of Littlehampton RNLI’s shore crew.
+The casualty was taken aboard Renee Sherman and transported to Littlehampton Harbour where the lifeboat was met by a member of Littlehampton RNLI’s shore crew.
 Thanks to the assistance of Littlehampton Ferry, the casualty and shore crew member were then escorted to Littlehampton Marina, where the casualty took his medication and immediately felt better.